 This story follows three third years at Old Palace school —————————

-The blonde, and regally beautiful Catherine Mayhew sat at a desk in the room known as QER, flipped back her fringe in a casual, practiced gesture then – when she was sure she had everyone’s attention, she raised her hand.
+The blonde, regally beautiful Catherine Mayhew sat at a desk in the room known as QER, flipped back her fringe in a casual, practiced gesture and then – when she was sure she had everyone’s attention, raised her hand.
 Normally Jo couldn’t stand the girl, but she wasn’t the only one perking up at the prospect of distracting their elderly teacher Miss Armitage, better known to most of the girls as ‘Boobie’ – well, for obvious reasons actually.

-‘Yes, Catherine,what is it?’
+‘Yes, Catherine, what is it?’
 Their teacher smiled.

 ‘So it was a dump even then?’ brayed Serena Addlington, Catherine’s second-in-command to accompanying laughter from the rest of the pack.

-‘Though of course that could be something to do with his wife Katherine of Aragon having spent so much time here…’ continued the teacher – her eyes lighting up behind her big glasses, with the joy of imparting knowledge, and seemingly oblivious to the chatter crisscrossing the classroom.
+‘Though of course that could be something to do with his wife Katherine of Aragon having spent so much time here…’ continued the teacher, her eyes lighting up behind her big glasses with the joy of imparting knowledge, and seemingly oblivious to the chatter crisscrossing the classroom.
 ‘Also scholars believe that the queen would have been advised not to sleep near the window – even though her visit was in the middle of July and it would have been stifling in here.
 Remember there was a canal running beyond the gatehouse and that would have been quite polluted.
 The thing that I find really fascinating …’

 Success!
 It was really easy to distract some teachers and waste half the lesson.
 Sometimes they were so busy rattling on, that they forgot to set any homework.
 Don’t try it in maths or with any of the science teachers – they never get distracted, but in History, English … sometimes Music, it’s always worth a try – anything to put off the effort of actually having to think.